Developing Policies and

 - Budget preparation and management

-- Expenses receipts, mileage, meal and parking reimbursement,
+- Expenses – receipts, mileage, meal and parking reimbursement, submitting expenses

-- Fund development recorded, types of activities accepted,
+- Fund development – recorded, types of activities accepted, receipts, charitable considerations

 Human Resource Policies